CeeThinwa/BTS-Continuous-Learning/book/Kiva.md

 (kiva)=
 # Behind the Scenes of the Kiva Project

+I had volunteered to mentor in a local initiative to motivate Kenyans to master Data Science called Master Cohorts.
+I decided to attempt the first assignment, which was based on a past Kaggle competition aiming to solve a problem for KIVA.

+One of the highlights around working on this project was that I really stretched my Pandas skills and also got to marry two completely different datasets to create the final notebook.

 ## About the Kiva Project

 In this project, I sought to estimate the welfare level of KIVA borrowers.
 The objective was to pair Kiva's 2014-2018 data with additional data sources to estimate welfare level in specific regions, based on shared economic and demographic characteristics.

 ### Research Conclusions